 |Junior dorm - to Year 6 (to age 11)

 |Remove/Lower Four Dorms Years 7 and 8 (age 11-13)

 Stables House is home to girls in Remove and Lower 4 (Years 7 and 8).
 For many this is their first introduction to boarding where special emphasis is placed upon settling the girls in to the routines of the new environment.
 Each weekend there is a full and varied programme for boarders.

 Senior School Houses

 There are three Senior School houses.
-Pilkington and Gem are run in parallel for Upper 4 and Lower 5 (Years 9 and 10); Lloyd-Williams is home to Upper 5 (Year 11).
+Pilkington is home to Upper 5 (Year 9), Gem to Lower 5 (Year 10) and Lloyd-Williams is home to Upper 5 (Year 11).

-Pilkington (named after a former governor, David Pilkington) is one of two boarding houses for 13-15 year olds.
+Pilkington (named after a former governor, David Pilkington) is one of two boarding houses for 13-14 year olds.
 It is set in the heart of the school complex and is a warm and friendly house which provides a home from home environment.
-It is set over two floors and accommodates 45 students with accommodation for Upper 4 (Year 9) pupils in shared rooms of three girls and the Lower 5 (Year 10) in rooms for two girls all with internet access to enable the girls to be able to complete their first year of GCSE coursework.
+It is set over two floors and accommodates 45 students with accommodation for Upper 4 (Year 9) pupils in shared rooms of two or three girls all with internet access.
 There is a shared common room, the Marchant Gallery, which gives the students the opportunity to watch TV, play games, make drinks and snacks, socialise and of course, study.